0cjs/sedoc/ee/memory.md

 TI [TMS 2532]
 - Datasheet claims "JEDEC Standard Pinout" and "Pin Compatible with Existing ROMs and EPROMs (8K, 16K, 32K and 64K)".
-However, [forum posts][aa-285971] have said different, and it's been seen to fail personally in a CBM 3040 drive unit.
+But they really mean "pin-compatible with TMS 4732."
+For 23xx, not: anything needing `CS2` chip select working will not work because this chip ignores `CS2` and uses only `C̅S̅1`.
+- Above is seen in [forum posts][aa-285971], and personally in a CBM 3040 drive unit, where ϕ2 on `CS2` is essential to keep it off the bus on the other phase when the 6504 is using its ROM.

 ### 27xx EPROM